-To be accountable, a church's reimbursement arrangement must comply with all four of the following:
+To be accountable, a church's reimbursement arrangement must comply with all four of the following rules:

-- Expenses must have a business connection-that is, the reimbursed expenses must represent expenses incurred by an employee while performing services for the employer. - Employees are only reimbursed for expenses for which they provide an adequate accounting within a reasonable period of time (not more than 60 days after an expense is incurred). - Employees must return any excess reimbursement or allowance within a reasonable period of time (not more than 120 days after an excess reimbursement is paid). - The income tax regulations caution that in order for an employer's reimbursement arrangement to be accountable, it must meet a "reimbursement requirement" in addition to the three requirements summarized above.
-The reimbursement requirement means that an employer's reimbursements of an employee's business expenses come out of the employee's funds and not be reducing the employee's salary.
+- Expenses must have a business connection-that is, the reimbursed expenses must represent ordinary and necessary expenses incurred by an employee while performing services for the employer. - Employees are only reimbursed for expenses for which they provide adequate accounting within a reasonable period of time (not more than 60 days after an expense is incurred). - Employees must return any excess reimbursement or allowance within a reasonable period of time (not more than 120 days after an excess reimbursement is paid). - The income tax regulations caution that in order for an employer's reimbursement arrangement to be accountable, it must meet a reimbursement requirement in addition to the three requirements summarized above.
+The reimbursement requirement means that an employer's reimbursements of an employee's business expenses come out of the employer's funds and not by reducing the employee's salary.

-NOTE.
-Reimbursements of burins expenses under an accountable arrangement are not reported as taxable income on an employee's Form W-2 or Form 1040, and there are no deductions to claim.
+KEY POINT.
+Reimbursements of business expenses under an accountable arrangement are not reported as taxable income on an employee's Form W-2 or Form 1040, and there are no deductions to claim.
 In effect, the employee is reporting to the church rather than to the IRS.
 This often translates into significant tax savings for the employee.

 An accountable reimbursement arrangement should be established by the church board or congregation in an appropriate resolution.
 Be sure to condition the reimbursement of any expense on adequate substantiation.
-This will include written evidence for all expenses and receipts for expenses of \$75 or more, and for all lodging expenses no matter the amount.
+This will include written evidence for all expenses and receipts for most expenses of \$75 or more and for all lodging expenses, no matter the amount.
 For most expenses, the evidence must substantiate the amount, date, place, and business nature of each expense.
-The key point is this: A church must require the same degree of substantiation as would be required for a deduction on the minister's tax return.
+The key point is this: A church must require the same degree of substantiation as would be required for a deduction on the minister's income tax return.
+The provision of this arrangement also provides a way for a church to define what expenses will be reimbursed in addition to how the above requirements must be met.

 Churches occasionally reimburse ministers for nonbusiness expenses.
-Such reimbursements, though they require an accounting, ordinarily must be included in the minister's wages for income tax reporting purpose, and they are not deductible by the minister.
+Such reimbursements, though they require an accounting, ordinarily must be included in the minister's wages for income tax reporting purposes, and they are not deductible by the minister.
 Instead, the entire amount of these reimbursements must be reported as taxable income on the minister's Form W-2 and Form 1040.
-For example, reimbursing the travel costs associated with the minister's spouse to travel with the minister is a nonbusiness expense, even if the church requires the spouse to accompany the minister for accountab8ility purposes.
+For example, reimbursing the travel costs associated with the minister's spouse to travel with the minister is a nonbusiness expense, even if the church requires the spouse to accompany the minister for accountability purposes.
 The reimbursement of the travel expenses would be taxable to the minister.